qouteall/qouteall-blog/blog/2025/About circular reference.md

 ```

 ![](circular/deadlock_one.drawio.png)

+(Rust's locks are also non-reentrant.
+But Java `synchronized` and C# `lock` are reentrant.
+One thread can acquire same lock multiple times.)

 **These examples are simplified.
 The real-world deadlocks are less obvious and often only trigger in specific conditions.** Some deadlocks rarely trigger and are hard to reproduce.